Photo found on Twitter

-As the man and woman on the raft glance back from their sail’s pull, they begin to float into the blue, not trusting so cruel.
-Their faces of a beggar – he knew they’d die of oncoming weather.
-He takes one step into the ocean blue, defying his color beneath the hue.
-Another step as those watching look closer; they veer back, understanding he’s heading into the water.
+They see it’s a man and woman in the raft, glancing back beneath their sail’s pull.
+Floating into the open blue, their faces turn of a beggar.
+Knowing they’d die of oncoming weather, the man at shore takes one step into the ocean blue, defying his color beneath our sky’s hue.
+With another step, those watching look closer as some veer forward, understanding he’s heading into the deep.

 “The negros can’t swim.
 What’s gotten into him?”
 A man shouts.

-Another step puts him above ankles deep.
+Another step puts him Achilles deep.
 Now the crowd together watches his feet.
-A foot before another, following that foot forward, and no stress shown to even bother.
+One foot before another, following that foot forward, and his arms rest beside him even farther.

-“You’re reaching the deep end man, we’re OK, let us drift with the wind,” says the man in the boat.
+“You’re reaching the deep end man, we’re okay, let us drift with the wind,” says the man in the boat.

-As his vessel moves through oncoming waves, the only thing wet is below his feet.
-One after one with his steps, now into the deep end and not even there he sinks.
-Far enough to drown; unbelievably he floats, standing atop closer to their boat.
+As the man’s body moves through oncoming waves, the only thing wet is below his feet.
+By each step he takes, further into the deep end, not even there he sinks.
+Far enough to drown, he floats, standing atop closer to their boat.

-Silence – assuming a nope.
-Out fourscore yards as he goes; deeper into the blue and now remote.
-What could it be holding him up?
+Silence—so they assume a nope.
+Out fourscore yards as he goes, deeper into the blue and now remote, what could be holding him up?

 “There’s a high tide dude.
-You must give up,” shouts a man at shore.
+You must give up,” shouts the man at shore.

-One who’d do so and remand.
-In a collective disbelief.
-An origin of space where many are took – they first couldn’t breathe.
-Two feet above water, he stood as though walking on shallow grounds.
-As if the sea floor come up to bore; where was life needing water near shore.
+One who’d do so to remand; and by a collective disbelief.
+With an origin of space where many are took, they first couldn’t believe.
+Two feet above water, he stands as though he’s walking on shallow grounds.
+If the sea floor come up to bore, where’s life needing water near shore?